 This was one of the most valuable lessons we learned in travel photography and part of the fuel for our fire to scope out locations and disclose to the world what to expect before you go.

 We like to tell you where to go, when to go, and how to do it.
-Unfortunately, we will tell you that if you are like us and want to do photography from morning until night as your main activity, this NOT the place to go.
-We will put up some photos to show you.
-Yes, you can do photography, of course, but you have to be extremely lucky to find something happening in an area to get great photography.
+Unfortunately, we will tell you that if you are like us and want to do photography from morning until night as your main activity, this is NOT the place too.
+We will put up some photos to show y you.
+Yes, you can do photography, of course, but you have to be extremely lucky to find something happening in an area to get excellent photographs y.
 The one thing you will find here is a fabulous sunrise and sunset opportunity.

 If you go here during the milky way season, that would ultimately save the day !!
 Milky Way here will be outstanding so if you must go, go in the season.